 Real:

-Test case creation, flaky test detection, and UI change tracking — this is the scope of tasks that AI-powered QA solutions take on.
+Test case creation, flaky test detection, and UI change tracking — this is the scope of tasks that AI for QA takes on, leaving engineers to focus on strategy.

 We suppose that many QA Engineers will be happy to hand over these duties to someone else and dedicate themselves to exploratory testing, risk-based test design, and user-impact analysis.